awsteiner/o2sclpy/doc/index.rst

 O\ :sub:`2`\ sclpy principally consists of a python interface to the C++ library :ref:`O2scl <o2scl>` and a high-level plotting script, ``o2graph``, for quick `matplotlib <https://matplotlib.org>`_ or `yt
 <https://yt-project.org/>`_ plots from the command-line.
+Some

-.. warning:: This python library is experimental and still under
+parts of this python library are still experimental.
-	     development.

 Installation and Requirements
 -----------------------------